arjunyuvaraj/iThings/pages/Lost In The Sun by List Graff.md

 	- ###  **Section 3.1:** Rating: 7.5
 		- While the book was defiantly interesting, I do feel like the progression was slower than I liked.
 Moreover, it was as "action-packed" as some of the other good books that I have read in the past.
 Regardless, the book is still a good book and I would recommend it(see section 3.2).
 	- ### **Section 3.2:** Would Recommend?
 		- Personally, this book depends on who I am recommending the book to.
 I would recommend this book to someone who enjoys sports.
-However, I would suggest that they have to have a high intrest in reading,
+However, I would suggest that they have to have a high interest in reading, as the book can get dry in certain places.
-	- ### **Section 3.3:** How it made you feel
+	- ### **Section 3.3:** What stuck with you?
-	- ### **Section 3.4:** What stuck with you?
+		- The book explains,
 - ## 📰 Section 4: Extra, Extra, Read All About It
   By all means, feel free to skip this part, unless you feel inclined too.
 It's just an extra space for any notes